paulmaxus/api-lesson/episodes/api-get-data.md

 The two most relevant [HTTP request types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods) for our purposes are GET and POST.

-In simple words, GET requests retrieve data from the server, without sending any data, while POST requests send data and retrieve data in response.
+GET requests ask the server to send us data in response, such as a subset of publications from OpenAlex, but we are not sending any data ourselves.

-When interacting with a language model, we are most likely going to send input data (prompts) to the server, which means we will be making POST requests.
+We are only providing parameters that indicate which data we are interested in.

-To retrieve data from OpenAlex, we will be using GET.
+POST requests on the other hand send data and ask for data in response.
+For example, when interacting with a language model service, we are most likely going to send our prompts (input data) to the server and we will receive a model response in return.

 ::::::::::::::::::::::::::::::::::::: group-tab